Pangjing-Wu/algorithmic-trading/README.md

 > Read data from H2 database and convert to some type that is easy to handle in Python

-Since raw data is stored in H2 database, we firstly design a module [h2bd.py](h2db.py) to read the raw tick data. [h2bd.py](h2db.py) provides `H2Connection` class to get connection with H2 database by `psycopg2` library.
+Since raw data is stored in H2 database, we firstly design a module [h2bd.py](h2db.py) to read the raw tick data. [h2bd.py](h2db.py) provides `H2Connection` class to get connection with H2 database under the protocol provided by `psycopg2` library.
 It support automatically detect H2 service status and start H2 service for MacOS/Linux.
-Data query is conducted by executing `H2Connection.query` with normal SQL language.
+Data query is conducted by executing `H2Connection.query`.

 > Preprocess actual quote and trade data